Alexandra Botez: Views on sexism in chess

-Botez says she has encountered sexism in her chess career.
-Regarding her stream, Botez has stated that until she brought in moderators, she was disturbed by the fact that “60% of it was just people trying to flirt with me and chat, or people just commenting on my appearance the entire time...
-They didn’t care about the game play at all.”
-Competitive chess has always been dominated by men, with male Grandmasters outnumbering female Grandmasters 50-to-one.
+Botez has talked about her encounters with sexism in her chess career.
+Regarding her stream, Botez has stated that until she brought in moderators, she was disturbed by the fact that "60% of it was just people trying to flirt with me and chat, or people just commenting on my appearance the entire time...
+They didn't care about the game play at all."
+Competitive chess has always been dominated by men, with male grandmasters outnumbering female grandmasters 50-to-one.
 Botez says, "It has taken very long to get to the point where we're starting to change the stereotype [to show] that women are not genetically inferior to men at playing chess."

-Though Netflix's The Queen's Gambit depicts a female protagonist's similar struggle as a chess player competing in the 1960s, Botez claimed the show understates the misogyny of that era.
+Botez watched the Netflix show The Queen's Gambit and claimed the show understates the misogyny of that era through the female protagonist.
 She said the show glossed over many realities, especially considering the decade it is set in: "If the show had been historically accurate, Beth wouldn't have been able to compete in any world championship events".
-Botez cited the case of female grandmaster Susan Polgar, who claimed that in 1986, she was prevented from competing in a zonal tournament, a qualifying event for the World Chess Championship, because of her gender.
+Botez cited the case of female grandmaster Susan Polgar, who said that in 1986 she was prevented from competing in a zonal tournament, a qualifying event for the World Chess Championship, because of her gender.
 Nevertheless, Botez was complimentary of protagonist Beth Harmon as a nuanced and inspirational figure for upcoming women in chess.

+Personal life

+In 2020, Botez and her sister Andrea lived in New York.
+In 2022, they moved to Los Angeles, California.